0nix/ggj21/twine/scriptstuff.md

 Leitzka looks dejected.
 "Yes, I guess..."
 Hassel then leaves the flat and exits the building.

 You phone the Party offices near Hassel's residence to send a Telefax to report his arrival.
 You give instructions to retain him as much as possible, for as long as possible.
+Party offices acknowledge the message, and will comply with the needs of the investigation.
+It's always nice when other people do your tedious work for you, in silence and contemplation.

 You observe Letizka is the only person in the apartment.
 You observe her sit on the living room sofa and pull out a briefcase from under it.
 She opens it and starts shuffling around its contents.
 She ponders on a couple of items for a long period of time.
 From the faint noises you hear through the surveillance microphones, it seems that she is crying over the contents of this briefcase.